 Original description (Reid 1974, p.601).
 “The cyst wall is thick, with radial ‘columellae’ or fibres in the endophragm and with a much thinner granular periphragm.
 The surface is microgranular to microreticulate.
 Processes are supported by thin skeletal rods which trifurcate and then bifurcate in the process tips.
 These processes are usually connected by high granular membranous flanges which vary greatly in their development in individual specimens.
 An apical node or low boss may be found at the head of 1´ and 4´.
 In most specimens the sutural flanges are of equal height over the whole test, but a few may have high antapical flanges surrounding 1´´´´.
 The girdle is sinistral and is displaced by three times its width.
 The sulcus which is orientated posterior/anteriorly [sic].
 It has the following sulcal plates: PS, IS, LS, RA and AS.
 The tabulation is typical for the genus with an apical series of four plates and a precingular archeopyle 3´´ which is reduced.”

 Additional observations.
 The central body of the cyst is spherical to ovoidal.
 Our observations and measurements indicate that the central body of the specimens from the topotype material are mostly spherical, and somewhat smaller compared to the measurements of Reid (1974).
-The inner and outer wall are granular, closely appressed except at the base of the processes.
+The inner and outer walls are granular, closely appressed except at the base of the processes.
 The sutural crests are high, particularly on the antapical and cingular sides.
 The crests are granular and connect the exclusively gonal processes, which are also granular.
 The distal ends of the processes are consistently petaloid in plan view.
 Both processes and crests have faintly granular surfaces.
 The girdle is sinistral and is displaced by three times its width.

 Comparison.
 Spiniferites ristingensis Head 2007 (Plate 9, Figures 1–8) has similar processes, but the wall appears to be thinner with a tegillum that forms blisters and lower sutural crests.
-The central body length Spiniferites ristingensis, 39 (43.0) 49 µm, is slightly smaller than that of Spiniferites delicatus, as given by Reid (1974).
+The central body length of Spiniferites ristingensis, 39 (43.0) 49 µm, is slightly smaller than that of Spiniferites delicatus, as given by Reid (1974).

 Remarks.
 The holotype from Reid (1974) is shown in Plate 1.
 Additional specimens were observed in topotype material from the estuaries around the Irish Sea (Conwy Marina, Dee, Caernarvon).
 There was overall agreement during the Second Spiniferites Workshop in Ostend in 2015 that the so-called "skeletal rods", first described by Reid (1974), do not exist and are an optical illusion created by the attachment of membranes along the processes (Mertens et al., this volume).

 Occurrence.
 From the lower Miocene onwards (Londeix et al. this volume).